Maheeth1/RetainSure_Assignment/README.md

 - A detailed changelog, code issues identified, architecture decisions, and AI usage notes are documented in the CHANGES.md file for each task.

 ---
-* Note: AI assistance (ChatGPT & Copilot) was used for code review, error handling improvements, test design, and documentation structure.
+**Note**: AI assistance (ChatGPT & Copilot) was used for code review, error handling improvements, test design, and documentation structure.
 See CHANGES.md for details.